-‘BB19’ News: Jason’s Rape Joke About Kevin’s Wife Causes Media Storm, as Fans Slam Him On Twitter [Video]
+‘BB19’ News: Jason’s Rape Joke About Kevin’s Wife Causes Media Storm As Fans Slam Him On Twitter [Video]

-The past few days in the Big Brother 19 house have been brutal, as players, who believe they’ve ousted major targets from the game are now turning on those left behind.
-Since Monday, it appears Kevin Schlehuber has become enemy number one, possibly because he seems like easy prey being the oldest player in the house with mainly millennial-aged cast mates around him.
+The past few days in the Big Brother 19 house have been brutal, as players, who believe they’ve ousted major targets from the game, are now turning on those left behind.
+Since Monday, it appears Kevin Schlehuber has become enemy No. 1, possibly because he seems like easy prey being the oldest player in the house with mainly millennial-aged cast mates around him.

 On Monday, several fights broke out in the house and turmoil ensued, but one particular conversation in which Jason Dent talked about Kevin’s family is making international headlines and causing fans to speak out on Twitter.